-NOTE: To define objects near to you, “Bu” is used. (eng.
+NOTE: To define objects near you, “Bu” is used. (eng.
 This) To define objects far from you, “O” is used. (eng.
 That) “Şu” is used to define objects that are neither far nor near, but just between.
-The dative form of these adjectives are: Burada, şurada, orada.
-The same sorting also exists in Spanish Language.
+Click here to learn this in detail.

-3. If any person, place name or demonstrative pronoun is the object in the sentence, the accusative form is used.
-(For the large majority).
+5. If any person, placename, or demonstrative pronoun is the object in the sentence, the accusative form is used.

 Gelirken Keremi getir.

-Take Kerem with you when you are coming
+Bring Kerem with you when you are coming.

 2. (n)In and (n)in are the genitive case suffix.
 When added to a word ending with a vowel, n the buffer letter is added.